 Lazy-girl PSA: achieving the model-off-duty look is a lot easier than expected.
 Effortless waves that also have body and bounce is a forever lusted-after look—the only problem is that sometimes chic bedhead waves turn out looking like actual bedhead.
 Luckily, we have some messy-but-chic hair hacks that will save you some time while still looking perfectly tousled.

-We talked to the pros to find out the best pre-slumber styles to save time in the morning and make our hair look better, and the best part is that it takes little-to-no effort to perfect.
+We talked to the pros to find out the best pre-slumber styles to save time in the morning and make our hair look better.
+The best part?
+It takes little-to-no effort to perfect.
 So go ahead, sleep in, and keep scrolling to see how to pull off your own version of the model-off-duty look.
 Waves à la Gigi Hadid, here we come.

 According to celebrity hairstylist Sam DiVine, "for a soft, tousled beach wave and lived-in look, go for the twisted topknots."
-To achieve this updo, she suggests applying Shu Uemura Ample Angora Volumizing Light Foam ($30) on damp, towel-dried hair, and then loosely twisting the hair in your hand "like a rope, and then twist it again, as if you are forming a bun, to create the topknot."
+To achieve this updo, she suggests applying Shu Uemura Ample Angora Volumizing Hair Mousse ($39) on damp, towel-dried hair, and then loosely twisting the hair in your hand "like a rope, and then twist it again, as if you are forming a bun, to create the topknot."

-All you have to do once you wake up is give your hair a good tousle, and you're good to go.
-Saviano also suggests doing one single high bun with a scrunchie (so you don't form a dent in the hair).
-The hair isn't messy in the morning, and it has a lot of body when you take it out.
+All you have to do once you wake up is give your hair a good tousle.
+Saviano also suggests doing one single high bun with a scrunch (to avoid forming a dent in the hair).
+The hair isn't messy come morning; rather, it's full of body when you take it out.

 "If you want more of a rock 'n' roll look, you can braid instead of twist your hair,” says celebrity stylist Creighton Bowman.
 "I recommend a loose french braid starting just behind the front layers of your head."
 Remember, you're going to be sleeping in this style, so the looser and more comfortable it is, the better.
-Keep the elastics loose, too, unless you want a dent in your hair.
+Keep the elastics loose, too, to avoid hair dents.